inaos/iron-array/BUILD_RELEASE_CI.md

 * Manually trigger the release pipeline in Azure web interface.
 * Check that the new release artifacts appear in the repository (see below).

+## Post-release Procedure

+* Go to the `develop` branch again and increment the release version info from X.Y.Z -> X.Y.Z+1.

+* Commit with:

+  $ git commit -a -m"Post vX.Y.Z release actions done"

 ### Repository

 #### Development